Techtonica/curriculum/react-express.js/react-expressjs.md

 Server listening on 5000
 ```

 Go to `http://localhost:5000/api` in your browser, you will see `{"message":"Hello from ExpressJS"}` message.
-Now lets move to the frontend.
+Now let's move to the frontend.

 ##### Step 2: Create your React frontend